vlad1718/project/README.md

 # Running the Application

-| mvn tomcat:run
+| mvn tomcat:run (in module branch(web-interface))

 ## Configuration
  Configure database connection properties in `config.properties`

 ## Comments
-The development of own mvc framevork is conducted in branch one_servlet
+The development of own mvc framevork is conducted in module branch